 With the newly adopted Louisiana Smoke Free Air Act 815, persons choosing to smoke outside the Infinity College campus shall avoid all main entrance and exit areas to prevent subjecting others to secondhand smoke.
-Designated smoking areas have been established in an effort to reduce litter, address health problems, and alleviate physical reactions by those susceptible to second-hand smoke.
+Designated smoking areas have been established to reduce litter, address health problems, and alleviate physical reactions by those susceptible to second-hand smoke.